Dad demands hospital chief at the Royal Free resigns in row over wife's treatment

 A first-time father has called for senior managers at the Royal Free Hospital to resign after his 30 desperate calls for help while his wife was giving birth were largely ignored.

-David Gardi’s baby daughter, Lea, “miraculously” survived after her breech birth began at home in Hampstead Garden Suburb.
+The new dad's baby daughter "miraculously" survived after her breech birth began at home in Hampstead Garden Suburb.

-The 34-year-old’s desperate pleas to take his wife, Tamara Salaorni, 33, into hospital were dismissed and she was advised to take a bath and some paracetamol despite having regular contractions on September 23 last year.
+His desperate pleas to take his wife into hospital were dismissed and she was advised to take a bath and some paracetamol despite having regular contractions on September 23 last year.

-Just two hours later her waters broke and baby Lea’s blue leg started to emerge.
+Just two hours later her waters broke and the baby's blue leg started to emerge.